This post may contain affiliate links. Please see my full disclosure policy for details.

-Because it’s the platform that I use and see success with, I will walk you through each step using screenshots and instructions tailored to WordPress.
+Because it’s the platform that I use and see success with, I will walk you through each step using screenshots and instructions for WordPress.

 The reason I suggest WordPress is because not only is it the most popular blogging platform out there, but it is also one of the most affordable solutions.
-For fewer than $4 per month, you can maintain a blog with the potential to make enough money to cover any expenses incurred from running your blog and much more.
-That’s no more than the cost of just one Caramel Latte from your favorite local coffee shop.
+For just $2.75 per month using HostGator (I’ll talk about this next), you can run a blog.
+That’s no more than the cost of one cup of coffee from your favorite local coffee shop.

 Step 3: Buy a hosting Package

-You will need to choose a host for your new WordPress blog.
-Just think of a host as a “rental space” on the internet.
+You will need to buy a hosting package for your new WordPress blog.
+Think of a host as a “rental space” on the internet.
 It costs money to store your physical property in a storage unit, and similarly, it costs money to store your written blogs and images online.

-Thankfully, there is an affordable hosting solution with SiteGround.
-They have the best customer service and tech support I’ve ever contacted and they are available 24/7 via Live Chat or phone.
+Thankfully, there is an affordable hosting solution with HostGator.
+They have fantastic customer service and tech support and they are available 24/7 via Live Chat or phone.

 Make sure to keep this page open in a separate tab so you can continue following the instructions below!

 Step 4: Choose a domain name (URL)

-You can choose anything from your full name (if available) to a unique sequence of words that summarizes your blog’s subject.
-Don’t worry; if you decide to change your domain name only two weeks later like I did, that’s okay!
+For your domain name, you can choose anything from your full name (if available) to a unique sequence of words that summarizes your blog’s subject.
+If you decide to change it later, that’s OK!
 Most domain names are pretty cheap.

-If you already have a domain name or you’ve purchased one on Namecheap, select “I already have a Domain” and then enter it on SiteGround to continue setting up your blog.
+If you already have a domain name, toggle the tab to “I already own this Domain” and then enter it to continue.

-You will now need to set up your account with SiteGround.
-Fill in all information completely and accurately, then type in a 4-digit pin.
+You will now need to set up your account with HostGator.
+Fill in all of the required information completely and accurately, then type in a 4-digit pin.
 Keep it safe so that you can speak with support about your account!